euppal/Floral/floral/docs/Global, Variable and Constant Initialization.md

 In this example, the variable `x` is declared and initialized to the integer `1`, the variable `y` is declared and initialized to the integer `2` and `z` is declared and initialized to the sum of `x` and `y` (`1+2`).

-Variables, however, are just one way of operating on data.
+Variables, however, are just one way of storing and operating on data.
 Floral provides three: global constants, local constants and local variables.
-In the example above, 'x', 'y' and 'z' are all local variables due to them being declared by the keyword `var`.
+In the example above, `x`, `y` and `z` are all local variables due to them being declared by the keyword `var`.
 Global constants are declared with the keyword `global` and local constants are declared with the keyword `let`.

 Global constants and string literals do not exist within the process's text section.
 Rather, depending on the type of initialization, they exist within read-only data or zero-initialized data sections.